 If you are ready to start learning now, please consider taking my course QGIS 3.0 for GIS Professionals.
-It is available now to readers of this blog for $20.
 There are currently 68 video lectures containing a total of 9 hours of content.
 This course covers everything from panning and zooming to model building and the python editor.
 It is not a beginner course, I assume that you understand GIS concepts and are familiar with commercial GIS software such as ArcGIS.
 The goal is to show you how to complete your task in QGIS and get you pointed in the right direction to learn more on your own.
 You can see the entire syllabus on the Udemy web site.

 I consider this to be a live course in that I expect to be adding new lectures in the future as additional topics arise or are requested by students.
 Like all my courses it is available on the Udemy platform which means that there is lifetime availability 24/7 so you can start whenever you choose and take as long as you need to finish.
 You can also download the course to a mobile device and watch them off-line if you are traveling outside of an area with internet access.
 You can even gift a course through the Udemy platform in case you need a last-minute christmas gift for the GIS Professional in your life.

 I designed this course so that newer users can watch from start to finish in order to get familiar with the software.
 At the same time, each lecture is a stand alone product so that more proficient users can use it as a reference product and just search for specific features on an as-needed basis.

 I also have a course available on working with spatial databases that uses QGIS 3.0.
 More information here.